 Next, your copywriter follows the agreed upon plan and uses best practices to write each page.
 These may include your product page, industries page, resources, homepage, landing pages and others.
 Check my book on B2B copywriting best practices for tips on creating web page content.

 The doctor warned my mom before the operation there would be risks.
 Thankfully, her medical team were well-trained professionals.
 This greatly reduced the chance of anything going wrong.
 The chief surgeon later told her that if she survived the operation, she’d live to be 100.
 He also proudly added that he had saved her a major heart operation.
 I’ll never forget how happy she was the operation went so well.

-Your website may only need some new copy.
-But my advice is to hire the best.
+Your website may only need a slight rebuild or some new copy.
+But hire the best.
 Why?
 Your website is the heart of your online presence.
 It touches every part of your business in some way.
 Done right, it’ll wow your visitors and grow your business for years to come.
 Done wrong, well… why take unnecessary risks?
-Get a Website Makeover.
+Get a professional Website Makeover.